-Up to five 10/100 Mbps Ethernet devices can be directly connected to the router, further devices can be attached via an additional Ethernet switch.
+Up to two 10/100 Mbps Ethernet devices can be directly connected to the router, further devices can be attached via an additonal Ethernet switch.
 Please ensure that the connector has been plugged in properly and remains in a fixed state, you might otherwise experience sporadical link loss during operation.
 The Link/Act LED will lit up as soon as the device has synced.
 If not, it might be necessary to configure a different link setting as described in chapter 5.3.2.
-By default, the router is configured as a DHCP server and has the IP address 192.168.1.1.